egetchel/tomcat-openshift-lab/labs/lab4.md

 Lab IV - Adding Jenkins
 -------------------------
 This lab will quickly show how Jenkins can be integrated into your project.
+This lab will be done from within the Web Console of OpenShift.
+This will be a brief introduction with the intent in getting a minimal Jenkins install working.

 * Next to the project name on the top of the OpenShift Web Console is a drop down titled "Add to Project".
 ![](/images/jenkins-add-to-project.png)
 Select the "Browse Catalog Option"
 * Scroll to the bottom of this window and in the Technologies section, select "Continuous Integration & Deployment
 ![](/images/jenkins-select-ci.png)
-* Select the "Jenkins (Persistent) option on the next screen
+* Select the "Jenkins (Persistent) option on the next screen. *Note, depending on your OpenShift environment, the Jenkins image may need to be installed with a persistent volume.*
 * On the next screen, leave all values defaulted and click the "Create" button at the bottom
 ![](/images/jenkins-default-options.png)
 * You can ignore the warning that is displayed regarding the permission grant.
 Hit the "Create Anyway" button